Slivered/Proyecto_1/README.md

 * I needed a few functions to clean the movies dataset and aswell to run my seleneum so i decided to use a data pipeline to keep the code cleaner and clearer, its called [Resources.py](https://github.com/Slivered/Proyecto_ETL/blob/main/rsc/Resources.py) inside rsc folder.

+* When i had all my data scraped i needed to filter it to know if it actually were the books for the movies i wanted to compare to them so i used FuzzyWuzzy as its a great tool to compare strings.

 * After i prepared all of this data i used it to make a few graphs to represent the questions i had and i made my conclusions based on them.

 ## Conclusions.